-Chair: Faculty members appointed by the Dean from Membership

-Members: Faculty appointed by the Dean
+Chair: Faculty members appointed by the Dean from Membership Members: Faculty appointed by the Dean Work Load: As needed.
 Functions: The Admissions Committee screens all applicants and after a thorough review of the application materials and faculty interviews, recommends to the Dean applicants to be admitted to the professional program.